Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/authorization/_index.md

 ## PAP - Policy Administration Point

 Responsible for defining and administration of the authorization policies.
-[Read more][pap]
+[Read more](pap)

 ## PRP - Policy Retrieval Point